-Part 2 - Procedure
+C Part 2 - Procedure

-Of all five parts, part 2 raised the least controversial issues144 except for the question of the late formulation of reservations.
-The guidelines composing it were however carefully drafted and commented given the considerable practical importance of the issues concerned.
-There is not much to be said on sections 2.1 (Form and notification of reservations), 2.2 (Confirmation of reservations) or 2.4 (Procedure for interpretative declarations).
-Section 2.5 gives useful clarifications on the 'Withdrawal and modification of reservations and interpretative declarations' on which the Vienna Conventions are largely mute146.
-Besides a too circumspect encouragement to periodically review the usefulness of reservations, 147 guidelines 2.5.7 to 2.5.11 elucidate the effects of the withdrawal of a reservation, whether full of partial, and the date of said effects.
+Of all five parts, part 2 raised the least controversial issues except for the question of the late formulation of reservations.
+The guidelines comprising it were, however, carefully drafted and commented on, given the considerable practical importance of the issues concerned.
+There is not much to be said on sections 2.1 (Form and notification of reservations), 2.2 (Confirmation of reservations), or 2.4 (Procedure for interpretative declarations).
+Section 2.5 gives useful clarifications on the 'Withdrawal and modification of reservations and interpretative declarations' on which the Vienna Conventions are largely mute.
+Besides cautiously encouraging periodical review of the usefulness of reservations, guidelines 2.5.7 to 2.5.11 elucidate the effects of the withdrawal of a reservation, whether full or partial, and the date on which such effects arise.
 Section 2.9 deals with the Formulation of reactions to interpretative declarations.
-148